signalogic/SigDL/README.md

 # SigDCA

-[this page under construction] The Deep Compression and Acceleration (DCA) SDK provides binary libraries, example C/C++ and Python source code, and demos for deep model compression and acceleration of IoT and Edge embedded systems.
+[this page under construction] The Deep Compression and Acceleration (DCA) SDK provides binary libraries, example C/C++ and Python source code, and demos for:

+* deep learning model compression for real-time IoT and Edge embedded systems

+* acceleration of deep learning model training and testing in servers

 Functionality includes:

+ - support for deep learning models AlexNet, VGG-16, LeNet-5 and LeNet-300

  - a process flow loop for cloud training and testing, compression, and embedded target training and testing

- - support for deep learning models a, b, c

- - support for embedded targets Nvidia Jetson TX2 (Parker SoC, Pascal GPU), Atom x5-E3940 (quad-core 1.3GHz)
+ - support for embedded targets Nvidia Jetson TX2 (Parker SoC, Pascal GPU), Atom x5-E3940 (quad-core 1.3 GHz)

 # Table of Contents